UnionOfRAD/li3_quality/README.md

 33      -               Protected Method "foobar" does not start with "_"
 ```

-If you have lots of fils to check (for example if you test against the lithium core), you can pass the `--silent` option to only show errors.
+If you have lots of files to check (for example if you test against the lithium core), you can pass the `--silent` option to only show errors.
 The `--library` param allows you to run the checks against a different library:

 ```bash
 $ li3 quality syntax --silent --library=lithium